ADVANTICS/documentation/products/adb-pc-gn01/docs/overview.md

 ## Applications

-The ADB-PC-AC01 is suitable for a wide range of applications requiring bidirectional AC/DC rectification with excellent power factor:
+The ADB-PC-GN01 is suitable for a wide range of applications requiring generating AC grid:

-### Electric Vehicle Charging
-- DC Fast Charge stations supporting CCS1, CCS2, NACS, MCS, and CHAdeMO standards
-- Battery assisted charging systems
-- Vehicle-to-Grid (V2G) applications

 ### Energy Storage Systems
 - Grid-tied energy storage systems